 6. Get a Daily Dose of Sun Rays for Natural Vitamin D

-Healthy immune and proper metabolism of calcium in your body is crucial for functioning of your thyroid gland.
-Optimum level of vitamin D in your body helps maintain both- immunity as well as calcium.
-Although you can always have Vitamin D3 supplement but when we are talking about natural remedies, which are anyways better, get the vitamin from the natural source- the sun.
-Make it a habit of exposing yourself to the mild morning sunrays everyday for at least 15 to 20 minutes for your daily dose of Vitamin D. You may start having a morning walk after sunrise so that you get exercise as well as vitamin D to keep not only your thyroid but all your body healthy.
+Healthy immune and proper metabolism of calcium in your body is crucial for the functioning of your thyroid gland.
+The optimum level of vitamin D in your body helps maintain both- immunity as well as calcium.
+Although you can always have Vitamin D3 supplement when we are talking about natural remedies, which are anyways better, get the vitamin from the natural source- the sun.
+Make it a habit of exposing yourself to the mild morning sunrays every day for at least 15 to 20 minutes for your daily dose of Vitamin D. You may start having a morning walk after sunrise so that you get exercise as well as vitamin D to keep not only your thyroid but all your body healthy.

 7. Take Assistance from Herbs to Regulate Thyroid

 Ancient medicine systems across the world have introduced us to many herbs that help in regulating the thyroid.
 Some of these herbs can be used by you too along with your regular medication and control over diet.

 Nettle is a good source of iodine and as such a wonderful herb to balance your thyroid gland.
 You can make herbal tea with nettle to regulate the gland.
 You may also use nettle oil to gently massage your neck in order to encourage production of thyroxin.

 - Boil a cup of water and add the dried nettle to it.